rokibhasansagar/BhadooGDIndex/README.md

 ## IMPORTANT UPDATE

 * If your index stopped working, that means you're using old config, please generate new code with features and bug fixes.
-If you see UPDATE banner after new install, don't panic, wait 24-48 hours, it'll go away, its due to cloudflare cache.
+If you see UPDATE banner after new install, don't panic, wait 24-48 hours, it'll go away, its due to cloudflare cache or just generate code again as i've fixed since this update.

 ### [Generate Code](https://gdi.js.org/build)